nanomsg/nng/docs/ref/api/ctx.md

 ```

 These functions ({{i:`nng_ctx_sendmsg`}} and {{i:`nng_ctx_send`}}) send
-messages over the socket _s_.
+messages over the context _ctx_.
 The differences in their behaviors are as follows.

 > [!NOTE]
 > The semantics of what sending a message means varies from protocol to